acend/kubernetes-basics-training/content/en/docs/02.0/_index.en.md

 {{< /onlyWhen >}}

-## Manual installation of `kubectl`
+## Manual installation of kubectl

 Follow <https://kubernetes.io/docs/tasks/tools/install-kubectl/>

-In case the installation from the official package repositories didn't work or a specific version is need, the static binary can be downloaded and put into one of the following paths.
+In case the installation from the official package repositories didn't work (or a specific version is needed) the static binary can be downloaded and put into one of the following paths.

 **Linux:**